-In the dark woods of cyber threats, cyberwarfare is not just as standard threat.
+Cyberwarfare is not just a standard threat in the dark woods of cyber threats.
 It is much more serious than that.

 It is no secret that big and key strategic businesses are the targets of very sophisticated cyber threats.
 Many of them are, not surprisingly, state-sponsored.

 Indeed, such businesses lie at the crosshairs of governments, national intelligence agencies, and even terroristic groups.

 In this piece, we aim to investigate are effects of cyberwarfare on national economies and how nations could protect themselves.

 Cyberwarfare: what is it?

 Cyberwarfare refers to those activities carried out by a nation-state or international organizations meant to damage another nation’s infrastructures.

 Moreover, we may extend this definition to key strategic businesses’ digital infrastructure.
 These may operate in defense or energy sectors, for instance.

 In any case, these businesses concur to the proper defense of a country, and they are vital as a result.

 Therefore, it is highly convenient that cyberwarfare actors aim at those private businesses strategic to the state.